-Below is a list of 11 toxic succulents to dogs, cats, and even larger animals.
-Keep reading this informative article to make sure you avoid a variety that can potentially harm your furry-friend.
+Below is a list of 11 toxic succulents for dogs, cats, rabbits, and even larger animals.
+Keep reading this informative article to make sure you avoid a variety that can potentially harm your furry friend.

 List Of 11 Toxic Succulents Dangerous For Your Beloved Pet